rotundasoftware/backbone.collectionView/README.md

 * `clickToSelect` : (default: _true_) Determines whether mouse clicks should automatically select models as would be appropriate in a standard HTML mutli-SELECT element.
 * `processKeyEvents` : (default: _true_) Determines if the collection view should respond to arrow key events as would be appropriate in a standard HTML multi-SELECT element.
 * `selectMultiple` : (default: _false_) Determines if multiple models can be selected at once.
 * `clickToToggle` : (default: _false_) Determines if clicking a model view should toggle its selected / unselected state.
-Only applies if `selectMultiple`.
+Only applies if `selectMultiple` is set.

 The following options expect a filter function that takes a single parameter, the model in question, and returns `true` or `false`.
 They are all optional, defaulting to passing all models.
 * `visibleModelsFilter` : Determines which models are visible.